Wireless Temperature Monitoring in Livestock FarmingPosted on August 17, 2020

 Many animals are sensitive to factors which influence their thermal exchange with the environment.
 Some examples of these factors include air temperature, air velocity, relative humidity and radiant temperature.

 That is why you need to keep a close eye on the living conditions of your livestock.
+And our temperature monitoring systems can help in that department.

 A good place to start would be to begin monitoring the temperature and humidity of the environment where your livestock live.
 What do the results tell you?
 Are there any causes for concern?
 Are your livestock at risk of cold stress or heat stress?